Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

+To ascertain the effect of a varying mass ratio $m_\uparrow/m_\downarrow$, we now focus on the stable FFLO superfluid phase for $p>0$ at unitarity and compute the phase diagram for a series of different mass ratios, as shown in Fig.~\ref{fig:diff-mass}.
+(The stable FFLO phase for $p<0$ quickly disappears when $m_\uparrow/m_\downarrow \gtrsim 1.9$).
+Now that the mass ratio is changing, it is important to pick the right energy unit for meaningful comparison.
+In addition to the $T_F$ used here, one may alternatively consider using $m_r$ in the definition of $T_F$.
+The plot is shown in the supplemental Fig.~S2.
+However, since $m_r$ is an average based on the inverse mass, it puts more weight on the light species, which is more appropriate for the $p<0$ case.
+For the large $p>0$ case, where the heavy species dominates, we conclude that the present definition of $T_F$ is more appropriate.

+Figure \ref{fig:diff-mass} suggests that the FFLO $T_c$ increases as the mass imbalance grows.
+At the same time, the phase space of stable FFLO superfluid also grows much larger as the mass ratio increases.
+In comparison with the mass balanced case, i.e., $m_\uparrow/m_\downarrow=1$, for $m_\uparrow/m_\downarrow=40:6$, the enhancement of the FFLO $T_c $ is about 3 times.
+For the $^6$Li--$^{173}$Yb mixture \cite{Fukuhara,Gupta2013PRA} which has a mass ratio near 30, the enhancement is about 7 times.
+Such great enhancement of $T_c$ and enlarged phase space suggest that it is much easier to find experimentally the exotic FFLO superfluid with a large mass ratio.
+Note that one may also consider measuring $T_c$ in units of the actual Fermi temperature of the heavy majority atoms, $T_{F,\uparrow} = k_{F,\uparrow}^2/2m_\uparrow^{}$, which seems to be a natural choice for Ref.~ \cite{Shin08}.
+In this case, the enhancement of $T_c$ by mass imbalance would be even more dramatic, being 7 and 16 times, respectively, as shown in the Supplemental Fig.~S1.

 Shown in Figs.~\ref{fig:ip} are the calculated $p$--$1/k_{F}a$ phase diagrams of a $^{6}$Li--$^{40}$K mixture at $T=0$ for (a) $p>0$ and (b) $p<0$, respectively.
 When $^{40}$K is the majority, Fig.~\ref{fig:ip}(a) shows that a narrow (yellow shaded) region of stable FFLO superfluids persists from the BCS through the near-BEC regime, up to $1/k_Fa \approx 0.55$, as $p$ varies from 0 to 1.
 Apparently, in the near-BEC regime, the stable FFLO phase exists only at large $p$.
 On the other hand, when $^6$Li is the majority, the stable FFLO phase moves left completely to the BCS side, as shown in Fig.~\ref{fig:ip}(b), in agreement with Figs.~\ref{fig:Unitary} and \ref{fig:BCS}.
 In comparison with the equal-mass case \cite{LOFF1}, here the stable FFLO region for $p>0$ is slightly larger, while it becomes smaller for $p<0$.
 Here ``PS'' in both figures labels the regions of FFLO and Sarma superfluids that are unstable against phase separations.
-In both cases, the FFLO $q$ vector increases from 0 in magnitude as $p$ increases along the stable FFLO phase boundaries.
+In both cases, the FFLO $q$ vector increases from 0 in magnitude as $|p|$ increases along the boundaries of the stable FFLO phase.
+The red dashed line separates from unstable FFLO and unstable Sarma regions.

+More details about the behavior of $q$ as a function of interaction strength and population imbalance $p$ are given in the Supplemental Information.

 It is interesting to note that for $p<0$, due to the left shift of the PS phase, the stable zero $T$ Sarma superfluid phase has extended into the unitary regime ($1/k_Fa \gtrsim -0.1$) for small $|p|$, as can also be seen in Fig.~\ref{fig:Unitary}, where the Sarma phase extends all the way down to $T=0$ at $p\lesssim 0$.
 This should be contrasted with the $p>0$ case and the equal mass case, where zero $T$ Sarma superfluid can be found only when $1/k_Fa \gtrsim 1.5$ and $1/k_Fa \gtrsim 0.6$ \cite{Chien06}, respectively.